The Liquid Galaxy project is speeding up for GSoC 2021.

 Liquid Galaxy spatial chess

-The idea is to find a open source available code and run a chess game across a 3 or 5 screens LG.
+The idea is to find an open-source available code and run a chess game across 3 or 5 screens LG.

-Also the idea is that the game have some kind of API to send external chess movements in standard chess notation.
+Also, the idea is that the game has some kind of API to send external chess movements in standard chess notation.